-Coursework Moderation Evaluation Sheets Moderation of Investigations School Date of Moderation 1 Examples of investigations by students should be kept in the school AREA Insufficient Satisfactory Good moderators visiting the schools can evaluate the investigations being Teachers need to give students feedback about the investigations and a mark out of 15 based on the criteria for investigations given. out Experiments show variety of skills.
-Moderators visiting schools will prepare an evaluation sheet for pre senta tions s: Work presented is up to SEC standard.
-School Date of Moderation Experiments are spread across most of the syllabus.
-Report contain evidence of student's authentic work.
-AREA Insufficient Satisfactory 1 Reports do not contain dictated, downloaded or copied material.
-AREA nsuffi atisfa Good At least 15 experiments are presented by most students.
-Investigations are creative and have been actually carried out by I O 1 Diagrams are well drawn and labelled. students (or groups of students).
-Observations & measurements are well recorded.
+Coursework Moderation Evaluation Sheets

+-

+Insufficient Satisfactory Good

+Insufficient Image: All of the second se

+Moderation of Investigations

+Examples of investigations by students should be kept in the school so that moderators visiting the schools can evaluate the investigations being carried out.

+Teachers need to give students feedback about the investigations and give a mark out of 15 based on the criteria for investigations given.

+Moderators visiting schools will prepare an evaluation sheet for presentations:

+School Date of Moderation -

+AREA Insufficient Satisfactory Good

+Investigations are creative and have been actually carried out by students (or groups of students).

 A hypothesis has been made and recorded.

-The appropriate apparatus has been chosen and the investigation Analyses include graphs/quantitative work. adequately planned and carried out.
-Results have been recorded and presented in tabular or graph Reports contain precautions about observations and measurement. format.
-The results have been analysed and conclusions about Student make their own conclusions. relationships which emerge from the data drawn.
-Marks awarded are fair.
-Other comments: 1 Other Comments: 1 1
+The appropriate apparatus has been chosen and the investigation adequately planned and carried out.

+Results have been recorded and presented in tabular or graph format.

+The results have been analysed and conclusions about relationships which emerge from the data drawn.

+Other comments:

+L